back

 check it out!

-• website
+• React

 ImageFragmenter.app

 After playing around with some image manipulation code in Python, I decided it would be fun to publish it as a web app for other people to play around with it!
+What started as a personal experiment became a free creative tool that artists, video editors, and musicians around the world have made their own.

 1